htrajan/ht-drawsteel/Bestiary/Goblin Underboss.md

 | Keywords: Area    | Type: Maneuver                  |
 | Distance: 5 burst | Target: All allies in the burst |

-Effect: Until the start of the underboss’s next turn, each target has edge on attacks, and attacks against them have edge.
-3 Malice: Attacks don’t have edge against a target.
+Effect: Until the start of the underboss's next turn, each target has edge on attacks, and attacks against them have edge.

+**3 Malice**
+Attacks don't have edge against a target.

 **Crafty**

-The underboss doesn’t provoke opportunity attacks by moving.
+The underboss doesn't provoke opportunity attacks by moving.